-The MHIA describes the infrastructure which must be provided by the principal developer as part of its obligations to provide infrastructure as envisaged by Chapter 12 of the DCP.
-The works described in Clause 9.1 are the principal developer's obligations under the MHIA in so far as they relate to this sector.

-Infrastructure Agreements have been entered into by the principal developer with the Department of Main Roads and Queensland Transport.
-Any infrastructure requirements of those State Government Departments relating to this sector will be provided in accordance with the existing agreements.
+- 9.4.1 The MHIA describes the infrastructure which must be provided by the principal developer as part of its obligations to provide infrastructure, as envisaged by Chapter 12 of the DCP.
+The works described in clause 9.1 are the principal developer's obligations under the MHIA. - 9.4.2 Infrastructure Agreements have been entered into by the principal developer with the Department of Main Roads and Queensland Transport.
+Any infrastructure requirements of those State Government Departments relating to this precinct will be provided in accordance with the existing agreements.